Table of contents

 - Organizing patient information in clinical databases and/or patient registries

-Medical Records Technician Training
+Medical Records Technician Job Titles

 - Health Information Technician